Wedding Planning: 10 Rules for Every Bride

 Once you delve into the world of fine stemware, charger plates, and exotic kitchen gadgets, it’s only natural that you’ll want to get even more immersed in it — and start second- and third-guessing every registry decision.
 And online options make it all too easy to review and revise what you’ve asked for at every whim.
 So give yourself a deadline after which you’re not allowed to tinker with your registry — say, six months before the wedding — so you can stop fixating on “bone china vs. Limoges?” and start obsessing over seating charts instead!

-I’ll loosen up about the rehearsal dinner
+I’ll loosen up about the hens party

 I’ll write thank you notes as the gifts come in